-Broadcast RID provides information only about UA (unmanned aircraft) within direct RF LOS, typically similar to visual Light-Of-Sight (LOS), with a range on the order of 1 km.
-This information may be 'harvested' from received broadcasts and made available via the Internet (see Section 7), enabling surveillance of areas too large for local direct visual observation or direct RF link based ID (e.g. around airports, public gatherings, and other sensitive areas).
+Broadcast RID provides information only about unmanned aircraft (UA) within direct RF LOS, typically similar to visual Light-Of-Sight (LOS), with a range up to approximately 1 km.
+This information may be 'harvested' from received broadcasts and made available via the Internet, enabling surveillance of areas too large for local direct visual observation or direct RF link based ID (see Section 7).